Jin-Cha-Ji Border Region: History

-After Japan's fall 1938 victory in the Battle of Wuhan, its forces advanced deep into Communist territory and redeployed 50,000 troops to the Shanxi-Chahar-Hebei Border Region.
-Elements of the Eighth Route Army soon attacked the advancing Japanese, inflicting between 3,000 and 5,000 casualties and resulting in a Japanese retreat.
 The Shanxi-Chahar-Hebei Border Region continued to be attacked by the Japanese beginning in late 1939, with Japanese forces engaging in their Three Alls Policy ("kill all, burn all, loot all").

-During the Second Sino-Japanese War, the Communist Party built a broader coalition in the Shanxi-Chahar-Hebei Border Region.
-Its land policies were more moderate than during other periods, focusing on rent and interest rate deductions.
-Implementation of these reforms accelerated following 1943.
+In 1944, the wartime situation had stabilized in the Border Region.
+The Rectification Movement, which had not previously been fully implemented due to the less stable situation in the region, was implemented in earnest.

-Following the May 4, 1946 Instructions on Land Issues issued by the Communist Party, instructions for implementing the instructions in the Shanxi-Chahar-Hebei Border Region stated that the intent was to achieve land to the tiller rather than equal redistribution.
+From the winter of 1937 to 1945, the Shanxi-Chahar-Hebei Border Region of the Eighth Route Army engaged with Japanese and Chinese collaborationist troops in 28,221 battles, claiming to have killed, wounded, or captured 288,988 Japanese and collaborationist troops and accepted the surrender and defection of 34 Japanese troops and 17,592 collaborationist troops.
+In the same period, the Shanxi-Chahar-Hebei Border Region suffered 34,970 killed, 51,577 wounded, and 6,199 missing.

 At the beginning of the Chinese Civil War in 1946, large Nationalist forces entered the Shanxi-Chahar-Hebei Border Region.
-Although information on the extent of territory controlled by the Nationalists during this period is not clear, one Communist report indicates that by October 1946, the Nationalists and their allies controlled or contested 45% of villages in the region.
+Although information on the extent of territory controlled by the Nationalists during this period is not clear, one CCP report indicates that by October 1946, the Nationalists and their allies controlled or contested 45% of villages in the region.
 This decreased to approximately 35% by February 1947.